Approval to Operate

 The information within is accurate at the time of publication.
 Students are responsible for informing themselves of and satisfactorily meeting all requirements pertinent to their relationship with the University.
 Students and others who use this catalog should be aware that the information changes from time to time at the sole discretion of California Health Sciences University (CHSU) and that these changes might alter information contained in this publication.
 Any such changes may be obtained in the addendum to the catalog.
 CHSU reserves the right, at any time and without notice, to make any changes to all rules, policies, procedures and any other information that pertains to students or the institution including, but not limited to, admission, registration, tuition and fees, attendance, curriculum requirements, conduct, academic standing, candidacy and graduation.
 This catalog does not constitute a contract, or terms or conditions of contract between the student, faculty and/or staff at CHSU.

-The California Health Sciences University College of Pharmacy is a private institution that is approved to operate as such by the California Bureau for Private Postsecondary Education.
+The California Health Sciences University College of Pharmacy and the College of Osteopathic Medicine is a private institution that is approved to operate as such by the California Bureau for Private Postsecondary Education.
 “Approval to Operate” means that California Health Sciences University is in compliance with state standards as set forth in CEC94897 (1).

 Any questions a student may have regarding this catalog that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education at 1747 North Market, Suite 225, Sacramento, CA 95834, http://www.bppe.ca.gov/, Phone: (888) 370-7589 or (916) 431-6959 or Fax: (916)263-1897.